brillout/wildcard-api/docs/rpc.template.md

 };
 ~~~

+There is no schema:
-the frontend developer uses and writes SQL/ORM queries to retrieve/mutate data.
+instead, the frontend developer directly writes SQL/ORM queries to retrieve/mutate data.
-The database is fully exposed to the frontend developed and he has to know
-how to write SQL/ORM queries.
-In a sense this is the exact opposite of the previous example where the database is abstraced away from he frontend.
+This is the opposite of our previous example with REST where the database is abstraced away from the frontend developer.

-In a nutshell,
-RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.

-As we can see in this example,
-with RPC there is no schema and we directly use SQL/ORM queries instead.

 > :bulb: RPC is schemaless: the frontend developer directly writes and uses SQL/ORM queries to retrieve and mutate data.

-This is, as we mentioned at the beginning of this section, the fundamental difference between RPC and REST/GraphQL:
+This is, as mentioned in the beginning of this section, the fundamental difference between RPC and REST/GraphQL:
 with RPC the frontend uses SQL/ORM queries directly
 whereas with REST/GraphQL
-the frontned uses schema operations.
+the frontned uses schema queries.

 The question whether to use RPC or REST/GraphQL boils down to the following question: is a schema required?
 We now explore the benefits and drawbacks of using a schema.

 **SQL/ORM is powerful**